Thursday, January 7, 2010

 GVS: That’s just casting.
 I think you can do it when they’re under 20.
 Not when they’re 30.
 I was under the impression doing Elephant that you should cast the real people in the roles.
 So if you’re casting a plumber, you should cast a real plumber.
 If you’re casting a racecar driver, it should be a real racecar driver.
 It was a theory.
 I tried to do it on Last Days with rock and rollers.
 It was just way, way different for me.
 There’s something about being under a certain age, like 20; they have a lot of free time.
 They aren’t citizens yet...
 What I needed for Last Days was the 25-to-30 year-old rocker, a real rocker.
 Which certainly exists, but you find a real person and they’re just not interested in doing a movie at all.
 We tended to use our friends because they were like the characters in the story.

-It’s kind of impossible to have a blanket theory about casting...
+KR: It’s kind of impossible to have a blanket theory about casting...